 Several controlled clinical trials with antioxidants in the treatment of chronic pancreatitis have been published.
 These have indicated that individual antioxidants are ineffective.
 However, an updated systematic review and meta-analysis found that antioxidant therapy, consisting mainly of combinations of vitamins C, E, beta-carotene, selenium, N-acetylcysteine, and glutamine, significantly reduced the length of hospital stay when compared with controls.
 Some of these trials utilized intravenous antioxidants, while others provided this in oral form.
-Other reviews have concluded that antioxidant combinations are effective for pain reduction in patients with chronic pancreatitis, particularly when combined with methionine.
+Other reviews have concluded that antioxidant combinations are effective for pain reduction in patients with chronic pancreatitis, particularly when combined with methionine.,

 Nutrition support for hospitalized patients

-Reviews of controlled clinical trials have concluded that intravenous glutamine or a combination of glutamine and long-chain omega-3 fatty acids significantly reduces the risk of infectious complications, mortality, and length of hospital stay when compared with controls.
+Reviews of controlled clinical trials have concluded that intravenous glutamine or a combination of glutamine and long-chain omega-3 fatty acids significantly reduces the risk of infectious complications, mortality, and length of hospital stay when compared with controls.,

 What to Tell the Family

 There are many risk factors for pancreatitis.
 Supporting the patient in avoiding these risk factors can decrease the likelihood of future episodes of pancreatitis.
-Avoiding excessive alcohol use, or abstaining altogether, and adopting a low-fat, high-fiber diet are 2 lifestyle steps that can greatly reduce risk.
+Avoiding excessive alcohol use, or abstaining altogether, and adopting a low-fat, high-fiber diet are two lifestyle steps that can greatly reduce risk.